arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 You can communicate via SPI using the dedicated `SPI.h` library, which is included in the Arduino UNO R4 Boards core.
 The library provides simple functions to initialize the bus, send and receive data and manage multiple devices.

-The following example demonstrates how to use SPI communication to control an external device:
+The following example demonstrates how to use SPI communication to send and receive data:

 ```arduino
 /**